-Morgan Martin is an insurance defence, hospitality and sports lawyer and manages the Toronto office.
+Morgan Martin is an insurance defence, hospitality and sports lawyer.
+Morgan also manages our Toronto office.

-Morgan has significant experience defending claims involving occupiers’ liability, municipal liability, professional negligence, hospitality liability (commercial and social host), property insurance, product liability and civil claims involving police liability.
+Morgan has significant experience defending claims involving occupier’s liability, municipal liability, long-term care homes, professional negligence, hospitality liability (commercial and social host), property insurance, product liability and civil claims involving police liability.
 He regularly defends multi-million dollar claims involving catastrophic injuries including traumatic brain injuries and quadriplegia.
 Morgan regularly appears as lead counsel in the Ontario Superior Court of Justice and has also appeared in the Court of Appeal.

 Morgan’s hospitality experience includes acting as preferred counsel to one of Toronto’s largest entertainment lifestyle companies, defending claims arising from the service of alcohol, forcible ejection, interior/exterior maintenance, and occupiers’ liability.
 Morgan has defended hundreds of claims against the largest clubs and the smallest pubs on behalf of both domestic insurers and the London Market Insurers.